bloominstituteoftechnology/DS-Unit-4-Sprint-1-NLP/module2-vector-representations/README.md

 ### Query documents by similarity:
 We will apply n-dimensional distance of two document vectors to measure similarity, and query for input and output.
 * **Cosine similarity:**  It is the dot product of the two vectors divided by the product of the two vectors' lengths.
-Or multiplication of their magnitude along a common axis.
-Same vectors (duplicate documents have a cosine of 1.
+Dot product is multiplication of vectors magnitudes along a common axis.
+Hence, same vectors (duplicate documents) have a cosine of 1.

 > from sklearn.metrics.pairwise import cosine_similarity